 You can defer payments while you’re:

-- Enrolled in school at least half time, and your loan will continue to accrue interest.
+- Enrolled in school at least half time.

 - In the military.